DallanQ/lost_ruins_of_arnak/QA.md

 [airdrop-card](https://boardgamegeek.com/thread/2566844/airdrop-card)

 > How do you use the Airdrop card?
-Do you take an item card from the play area, from the deck, or do you take one from the display for free?
+Do you take an item card from the play area, from the deck?
+Or do you take one from the display for free?

 When you use the Airdrop card, you exile it (place it at the top of the game board) to gain an item from the card row for free.
 Unlike most gained items that go to the bottom of your draw deck, the item you gain with Airdrop goes directly to your hand.
 So, to clarify, you take the item from the display.

 [final-scoring-and-leftover-tokens](https://boardgamegeek.com/thread/2580234/final-scoring-and-leftover-tokens)

 > At the end of the game, is there any scoring for leftover tokens?
-For example, if I end with two parchments and two jewels but needed arrowheads to move up the research track, it feels strange not to get anything for leftover tokens.
+For example, if I end with two parchments and two jewels but needed arrowheads to move up the research track.

 The game is designed around clever planning and resource management.
 You don't score for leftover tokens because the game rewards you for using your resources efficiently rather than hoarding them.
 Many games operate this way, emphasizing the importance of utilizing what you have instead of accumulating excess resources.
 If you find yourself with leftover tokens, it highlights the challenge of making the most of your opportunities throughout the game.

 [artifact-pass-to-gain-as-last-player](https://boardgamegeek.com/thread/2820367/artifact-pass-to-gain-as-last-player)

-> In a two-player game, if my opponent passes and I'm the last player, can I play an artifact that says "Gain 2 coins or Pass to Gain 3 coins"?
+> In a two-player game, if my opponent passes and I'm the last player.
+Can I play an artifact that says "Gain 2 coins or Pass to Gain 3 coins"?
 Can I pay the cost and declare that I pass to gain the 3 coins?

 Yes, you can play the artifact and then pass to gain the 3 coins.
 The rule states: "On your turn, you may pass to indicate you are done playing for the remainder of the round."
 Since you are the only player still taking actions, you are allowed to activate the artifact and then pass to end your turn.
 This is a valid action and helps to avoid the situation where the last player is stuck without options.

 [solo-game](https://boardgamegeek.com/thread/2890984/solo-game)

-> When your rival gets to do the "dig at a site" option, does he need the site to be discovered first?
+> When your rival gets to do the "dig at a site" option.
+Does he need the site to be discovered first?

 Discover a new site" is a different rival action than "Dig at a site."
 If you draw a "Dig a site" tile, the rival digs at the proper site (if still available), but the rival does NOT discover a new site.
 So, yes, the rival only digs at already discovered sites.

-> About the temple tiles, can the rival only have one 6-point tile, or can they accumulate more?
+> About the temple tiles, can the rival only have one 6-point tile?
+Or can they accumulate more?

 The rival takes a 6-point tile every time they get a research action and it is on the topmost row of the temple.
 "Each tile will be 6 points in end game scoring for the rival."
 In the solo game setup, there are 6 stacks of temple tiles, with 2 containing 6-point tiles.
 Each stack has as many tiles as there are players.
 So in a 2-player game, there are 4 available 6-point tiles.
 If one stack is empty, the rival takes from the other stack without needing the decision arrow.